 Examine workflow processes and procedures for risks and inefficiencies and resolve these issues before any technology implementation.
 Whether they are clinical, clerical, or technical, involving all disciplines will help examine and resolve these issues.

 Develop a graduated system of safety alerts in the new technology that helps clinicians determine urgency and relevancy.
 Carefully review skipped or rejected alerts as important insight into clinical practice.
 Decide which alerts need to be hard stops when using the technology and provide appropriate supporting documentation.
-Develop a system that mitigates potential harmful CPOE drug orders by requiring departmental or pharmacy review and sign off on orders created outside the usual parameters.
-Use the Pharmacy and Therapeutics Committee (or institutional equivalent) for oversight and approval of all electronic order sets and clinical decision support alerts.
-Assure proper nomenclature and printed label design, eliminate dangerous abbreviations and dose designations, and ensure MAR acceptance by nurses.
+Develop a system that mitigates potential harmful Computerized Provider Order Entry (CPOE) drug orders by requiring departmental or pharmacy review and sign-off on orders created outside the usual parameters.
+Use the Pharmacy and Therapeutics Committee (or institutional equivalent) to oversee and approve all electronic order sets and clinical decision support alerts.
+Assure proper nomenclature and printed label design, eliminate dangerous abbreviations and dose designations, and ensure Medication Administration Record (MAR) acceptance by nurses.

 To improve safety, provide an environment that protects staff involved in data entry from undue distractions when using the technology.
 After implementation, continually reassess and enhance safety effectiveness and error-detection capability, including error tracking tools and the evaluation of near-miss events.
 Maximize the potential of technology to maximize safety benefits.